 Then when he had leg cramps during the night, I insisted on giving him a teaspoon of yellow mustard.
 Guess what?
 He is now a believer and has a small container of mustard on his nightstand!

 A. Physicians should be skeptical.
 They are trained to seek scientific evidence.
 But experience is also worthwhile.
 If leg cramps disappear within seconds of swallowing a spoonful of yellow mustard, we think that is information worth sharing.

 Lots more low-cost, low-risk remedies can be found at PeoplesPharmacy.com.
 They range from yellow mustard to tonic water to pickle juice or a bar of soap under the bottom sheet to prevent nighttime leg cramps.
-Only the pickle juice has any scientific support that we know of (Medicine & Science in Sports & Exercise, May, 2010), but many people have found relief with such remedies and the side effects are negligible.
+There may be an old wives’ tale or two in the mix but many people have found relief with such remedies and the side effects are negligible.